German doubts about fracking could prove costly

 “The reality is that the rising costs of the energy transition will probably mean the issue will have to be looked at seriously.”

 Germany’s politicians have been busy arguing the merits and dangers of drilling.
-Security experts discussed the issue at the Munich Security Conference and the BND intelligence agency has analyzed its geopolitical impact.
+Security experts discussed the issue at the Munich Security Conference and the BND intelligence agency has analysed its geopolitical impact.

 Only Merkel, famous for fence-sitting, has stayed mum.